rafid29mehda/All-About-ECG/Feature Extraction/README.md

 5. **Visualize**: We plot the scalogram (squared magnitude of CWT) as a heatmap, where brighter colors show stronger wavelet coefficients at specific times and scales.

 #### What You’ll See
-When you run this code:
+When we run this code:
 - It prints the shape of the wavelet coefficient matrix (e.g., 63 scales × 720 time points).
 - It prints the wavelet energy for each scale, showing how much signal energy is at different “zooms.”
 - It shows a scalogram, where the x-axis is time, the y-axis is scale (inversely related to frequency), and the color shows amplitude.

-**Practical Note**: The Morlet wavelet is good for ECGs because it balances time and frequency resolution.
-You can experiment with other wavelets (e.g., Daubechies, Mexican Hat) depending on the research needs.
+**Practical Note**: The Morlet wavelet is good for ECGs because it balances time and frequency resolution. we can experiment with other wavelets (e.g., Daubechies, Mexican Hat) depending on the research needs.

 ---